Parent Care Blog

 • Occupational therapy

 Intermittent skilled nursing services are defined as requiring care for fewer than seven days per week and for less than eight hours per day.
 There is a 21-day limit on intermittent skilled nursing, but it can be recertified by your physician if they are able to determine when your need for skilled nursing services will cease.
-If you need skilled nursing on a full-time basis, you won’t qualify for home health care but will require a skilled nursing facility instead.
+If you need skilled nursing on a full-time basis, you won’t qualify for home care but will require a skilled nursing facility instead.

 Benefits

-If you qualify for home health care coverage, you can receive benefits for the following services as long as they are deemed medically necessary for the treatment of your injury or illness.
+If you qualify for home care coverage, you can receive benefits for the following services as long as they are deemed medically necessary for the treatment of your injury or illness.

 Skilled Nursing Care